An overview of abstraction in General.

 With the above being said, How does abstraction work in computer science? in programming languages? what set of atomic operations is available?

-Well, this is a question for another article.
+Well, this is a question for another article you can read by clicking here.

 Found this article interesting? leave a comment and let me know how abstraction applies in your field of study and how you benefit from it.